fabberr/setenv/README.md

 Utility shell script for loading environment variables defined in `.env` files.

 Currently only supports UNIX-like operating systems.
-Tested on Linux with, but should work on MacOS as well.
+Tested on Linux, but should work on BSD and MacOS as well.

 ## Dependencies